curl/everything-curl/cmdline-options.md

 ### Negative options

 For options that switch on something, there is also a way to switch it off.
-You then use the long form of the option with an initial "no-" prefix before the name.
+You then use the long form of the option with an initial `no-` prefix before the name.
 As an example, to switch off verbose mode:

     curl --no-verbose http://example.com